Become an Advocate

 The Susan G. Komen® Advocacy Alliance (KAA) is the non-partisan voice for over 2.5 million breast cancers survivors and the people who love them.
 Our mission is to translate the Komen promise to end breast cancer forever into action at all levels of government to discover and deliver the cures.

-In the spring Komen Chicago teams up with the American Cancer Society, and the Metropolitan Chicago Breast Cancer Task Force and travel to Springfield for the Annual Advocacy Day.
+In the spring Komen Chicago teams up with members of the Illinois Breast Cancer Advocacy Coalition Springfield for the Annual Advocacy Day.
 Advocates meet with elected officials to educate them on the importance of IBCCP to their communities.
 The trip is open to anyone who is passionate about health equity and reducing the disparity in breast cancer mortality for women of color.

-- Adequate funding for the Illinois Breast and Cervical Cancer Program (IBCCP), which funds free mammograms and Pap tests for uninsured women – we ask our legislators to reject the Governor’s proposed budget cuts to IBCCP and maintain funding for IBCCP at $11 million.
+- Adequate Funding for the Illinois Breast and Cervical Cancer Program (IBCCP).
+We ask our legislators to support IBCCP funding to draw maximum federal match and make system improvements to ensure the highest quality care for all Illinoisans.
 Since 1995, the Illinois Breast and Cervical Cancer Program (IBCCP) has offered free mammograms, breast exams, pelvic exams and Pap tests to eligible women and allows eligible women diagnosed with breast or cervical cancer to receive treatment through Medicaid.

 Post Passage Disparities Bill Backgrounder – May 2015